 - No torn bags.
 How many times have plastic bags town while taking the groceries inside?
 Reusable bags will never tear or split.

 - Put your brand in front of your customers and prospects.
-If you are a business, you can put your logo and contact information on custom reusable shopping bags.
+If you are a business, you can put your logo and contact information on custom reusable grocery bags.
 This is an effective marketing technique because customers typically have these bags for years.
 The more reusable bags you purchase, the lower the price per item.
 So it can be a very effective marketing campaign from a cost perspective.

 - Reusable shopping bags available in different, materials, colors and designs.
 Common materials for reusable bags are canvas, hemp, jute and polypropylene.
 Most of these bags are lightweight, machine washable and high durable for years and years of use.